 In the area, you can always count on Spruce Grove Campground and Hoegee's Trail Camp.
 There are also sites inside the privately-owned Sturtevant's Camp.

 Tips for visiting Sturtevant Falls

 The Forest Service and local management agencies are thinking of closing access to many of such sensitive locations, such as Sturtevant Falls, due to large amounts of garbage, glass bottles and cans, toilet paper, and human waste left behind.
-So if you want to continue enjoying these spots, pack out all garbage and dispose of it appropriately, use vault toilets when provided, and stay on set up paths.
+So if you want to continue enjoying these spots, pack out all garbage and dispose of it properly, use vault toilets when provided, and stay on the beaten paths.

 When is the best time to visit Sturtevant Falls?

 The ideal time to visit Sturtevant Falls is after the initial spring rainstorms, as it is when the waterfall is at its best, though it flows almost year-round.
 During autumn and the dry seasons, the waterfall may not be as impressive.
 In the summer, it can get crowded, so it's recommended to start the hike early.
 The rest of the year is comparatively less busy.
 Show more